Working in Liberia since 2008; most recently in the fight against Ebola and now COVID-19.

 Our Work in Liberia

-Strategic Technical Assistance for Improved Health System Performance and Health Outcomes Activity
+Strategic Technical Assistance for Improved Health System Performance and Health Outcomes (STAIP) Activity

 This four-year project, funded by the U.S. Agency for International Development, supports strengthening the Ministry of Health’s (MOH’s) systems to improve patient outcomes at primary health care facilities in 12 counties of Liberia.
 Jhpiego is doing this by providing sustainable capacity building and incentivizing better health systems performance through performance-based financing.
 The project’s three main objectives are to: 1) strengthen the management capacity of county health teams and select MOH units to drive health system performance improvement; 2) strengthen the quality of reproductive, maternal, newborn, child and adolescent health and malaria primary health care services for improved health outcomes; and 3) increase financial risk protection and ensure the health sector is better financed.
 The Jhpiego-led consortium implementing this project includes Thinkwell, PricewaterhouseCoopers and BAO Systems.